 Bristol Swifts on BBC Springwatch & Autumnwatch 2015

 BBC Springwatch showed Live footage from our swift colony during several episodes in May and June 2015.
 Also Live video was streamed onto a giant screen at Millennium Square in Bristol and shown Live via the BBC Red Button and on the Springwatch website.
 An update of the swift story was shown on Autumnwatch on 3rd November 2015 http://www.bbc.co.uk/programmes/p0371xqd which resulted in many emails asking for advice on putting up swift boxes.
-See details on Our Swifts on BBC Autumnwatch page.
+See our photos and details on Our Swifts on BBC Autumnwatch page.

 Launch Bristol Swift Project 2015